On-campus Brunel English Language Tests are now running the tests online and are free of charge! Please sign up for your preferred choice.

-The BrunELT provides an excellent opportunity for those who need to provide evidence of English Language ability in order to join a course at Brunel University London or LBIC (London Brunel International College).
+The BrunELT provides an excellent opportunity for those who need to provide evidence of English Language ability in order to join a course at Brunel University London or Brunel Pathway College.
 The test can also help to establish if you require any additional English Language teaching before your academic studies.

-The test is held at the Brunel campus throughout the year and on certain dates
+The test is currently held online throughout the year and on certain dates.

 Who should take the BrunELT?